Pediatric Ear Infections (Otitis Media)

 There are three main types of otitis media, each with its own set of symptoms:

-- Otitis media with effusion (OME) occurs when fluid remains trapped after the infection has passed.
+- Otitis media with effusion (OME) - this occurs when fluid remains trapped after the infection has passed.
 Your child may not exhibit symptoms, although your child’s doctor will be able to diagnose OME.

 An ear infection, or otitis media, is the number 1 reason parents bring their child to a doctor.
 Although most ear infections eventually go away on their own, it is sometimes necessary to see a health care provider.